 In early 2011, a subsidiary of the Company entered into an option agreement to acquire the Tankoro permit ("the Property").
 The subsidiary had the right to earn up to a 100% interest with a trailing 1.5% Net Smelter Return ("NSR") royalty, which the subsidiary had an option to acquire for \$1 million at any time after it had taken ownership of the permit.
 On November 2, 2012, the subsidiary exercised its option to acquire ownership of the Tankoro permit.
 Pursuant to the agreement with the vendor, the vendor retains the right to a 1.5% NSR for any future mineral production from the Property.
 The subsidiary retains the right to acquire the NSR for \$1 million at any time.
 On March 23, 2013, the Burkina Faso Ministry of Mines and Energy issued the exploration permit.
-The permit contained no additional conditions and the current term expired on December 17, 2014.
-In accordance with the Burkina Faso Mining Code, the subsidiary has elected to renew the permit for a further three years from this expiry date.
-On December 28, 2015, the Company was issued with the renewal of the permit for the next three year term.
+The current term expires December 17, 2017 with the ability to extend for a further three year term by application to the Ministry of Mines and Energy.

-The Company is responsible for ongoing annual expenditure commitments of \$131,361 required by the Government of Burkina Faso.
+The Company is responsible for ongoing annual expenditure commitments of \$146,524 required by the Government of Burkina Faso.

 b.
-Exploration expenditure write off - Liberia
+Exploration expenditure write off